 We measure the children's progress and attainment through a rigorous cycle of pupil progress including PIRA reading assessment, pupil progress meetings and regular moderation of writing judgements.
 Scrutiny by the headteacher, English lead and Governors ensure that the curriculum intent is supported through the outlined implementation in all classrooms.
 As a result of our curriculum development , we have a community of enthusiastic readers and writers who enjoy showcasing their developing literacy skills.
 They are confident to take risks in their reading and writing, and love to discuss and share their ideas.
 Pupils are performing inline with expected or beyond expected attainment.
 Pupils with SEND are making rapid progress in reading and writing.
 Pupils transition from EYFS into KS1 fully prepared for the challenges of the national curriculum while our year 4 leavers are equipped with the necessary literacy skills for the next step of their learning journey at Middle School.
-Over the last two years we have had 4 pupils successfully go through to the second round of radio 2's 500 words competition.
 Children regularly read at church services, take collective worship and enter writing competitions through young writers.
-Later this year, four pupils will be representing Crowle C of E First school at the forthcoming Spelling Bee event.

 Make sure your pronunciation is correct.